Cirhuzalain/cdsmodel/README.md

-# CDS : Cross-Lingual Document Summarization
+# CDS : Cross-Lingual Document Summarization (WIP)

 ## Activate virtual environment
 1. Use `conda create -n cdsmodel python=3.7` to create a new environment